 Learning from the Gosch case in WDM, a different jurisdiction, the Des Moines Police Department responded immediately by sending out all-points bulletins (APBs), setting up roadblocks, canvassing neighborhoods within the hour and involving the FBI by that afternoon.

 Officer James Rowley, now retired, was one of the first DMPD officers on the scene.
 He recalls how “a lot of shoe leather went into the canvasses,” because his then-lieutenant didn’t want “another West Des Moines deal” with a “botched” investigation.

 During the height of the Martin investigation, Rowley traveled as far as Mexico and Canada to follow up on tips, and estimated he chased down “somewhere between 2,000 and 3,000 leads,” but none was credible.
-“There’s never been a solid lead, a bone found, a fragment found,” Rowley tells A&E Real Crime “We didn’t turn up any evidence.”
+“There’s never been a solid lead, a bone found, a fragment found,” Rowley tells A&E True Crime “We didn’t turn up any evidence.”

 Like Johnny’s case, Eugene’s went cold.
 Authorities were never able to formally connect the two cases.